Scott Schebler: Los Angeles Angels

 On November 21, 2020, Schebler signed a minor league contract with the Los Angeles Angels organization.
 On April 16, 2021, Schebler was selected to the 40-man roster to take the roster spot of Jon Jay.
 On May 4, Schebler was designated for assignment after notching just four hits in 27 plate appearances.
 On May 8, Schebler was sent outright to the Salt Lake Bees.
 On June 28, Schebler's contract was selected by the Angels.
 Schebler went 1-for-7 in 3 games before he was designated for assignment again on July 3.
 He was again outrighted to Salt Lake on July 6.
+In total, Schebler played 14 games for the Angels, batting .147 with three doubles being his only extra base hits.
 On October 6, 2021, Schebler elected free agency.

 Colorado Rockies

 On March 12, 2022, Schebler signed a minor league contract with the Colorado Rockies.
-He was released on July 4, 2022.
+In 57 games for the Triple–A Albuquerque Isotopes, he hit .243/.307/.411 with 7 home runs and 28 RBI.
+Schebler was released by the Rockies on July 4.

+Schebler retired from professional baseball in 2023.
+In August 2023, he joined the OnBase Group as the Director of Partnerships.